Logarithmic or algebraic: roughening of an active Kardar-Parisi-Zhang surface

-The $\lambda_1$- and $\lambda_2$-terms in (\ref{ch-kpz}) can be motivated by considering a nearly flat nonequilibrium surface described by a single valued height field $h({\bf x},t)$ in Monge gauge ~\cite{chaikin,nelson-book}, with an active conserved density $\rho({\bf x},t)$ living on it.
+The $\lambda_1$ and $\lambda_2$ terms in (\ref{ch-kpz}) can be motivated by considering a nearly flat nonequilibrium surface without any momentum conservation described by a single valued height field $h({\bf x},t)$ in Monge gauge ~\cite{chaikin,nelson-book}, with an active conserved density $\rho({\bf x},t)$ living on it.
 Its hydrodynamic equation, retaining only the lowest order in nonlinearities and spatial gradients, reads